What we mean by language

 Language and Skinner's Verbal Behavior:

 They are not the same

-This mis-guides.
+Proclaiming that they are the same misguides.
 AVB intervention is directed toward "having responses".
 But "having responses" is to do nothing with words...is not to make moves in language within a practice, is not to learn to use words according to the rules for their use.
-"Having responses", whether 10 or 10,000 has no relationship to linguistic ability.
-"Having responses" is akin to someone 'having' all of their chess pieces.
-But"having" them has nothing to do with one's ability to use them in a game of chess...has nothing to do with their understanding of how to play chess.
-"Having verbal operants" means nothing about being able to make moves in language.
-Just as science can't tell us anything about the game of chess, neither can it reveal anything about the rule bound games we learn in language.
+"Having responses", whether 10 or 100,000 has no relationship to linguistic ability, knowing how to use words.
+"Having responses" has nothing to do with one's ability to do things with words... (greet, report, invite, direct, etc. ).
+"Having verbal operants" says nothing about being able to make moves in language.
 Verbal behavior has nothing to do with language despite the confused proclamations of AVB advocates who somehow ignore Skinner's own designations.